-This is a quick and easy pan fried pork chops recipe that always turns out delicious!
-Not only does this Fruit Smothered Pork Chops recipe taste great, but it’s quick to prepare.
+This is a quick and easy pan-fried pork chop recipe that always turns out delicious!
+Not only does this Fruit Smothered Pork Chops recipe taste great, it’s quick to prepare.

 Fruit Smothered Pork Chops are pan fried pork chops with a zesty dried fruit sauce, taking 30 minutes from start to finish!

-This pan fried pork chops packs a lot of flavor and lots of color that will brighten up any evening at the family dinner table.
+These pan-fried pork chops pack a lot of flavor in a single bite.
+With lots of color, they brighten up any evening at the family dinner table in a flash.
+The secret?
 Using reconstituted dried fruit helps speed up this process.

-If you want some tips when it comes to pan fried pork chops read this!
-You want to take your pork out of the fridge 30 minutes prior to cooking, this helps to prevent sticking.
+If you want some tips when it comes to panfried pork chops I have got you.
+First off, you want to take your pork out of the fridge 30 minutes prior to cooking.
+To get a good crust and good color in the pan, you need them to be a little warmer than fridge cold.

 - 4 boneless pork chops , fat trimmed